spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 ### 3. Say a complementary thing about yourself.

-This is the first uncomfortable sentance you'll have to write:
+This is the first uncomfortable sentence you'll have to write:

 ```
 Hi there,